cocotb/cocotb/documentation/source/building.rst

 .. make:var:: WAVES

       Set this to 1 to enable wave traces dump for the Aldec Riviera-PRO and Mentor Graphics Questa simulators.
-      To get wave traces in Icarus Verilog see :ref:`Simulator Support`.
+      To get wave traces in Icarus Verilog see :ref:`sim-icarus-waveforms`.

 .. make:var:: VERILOG_SOURCES